 Here are unretouched pictures of Aaron's hands as they look today.
-I've posted two separate views of his left hand, the first one here, and the second one here and a picture of his right hand.
+I've posted two views of his left hand, the first one here, and the second one here and a picture of his right hand.
 I personally took these pictures outdoors in bright sunlight so that every little imperfection would be visible.
 Please note that both hands are fully healed.
 There is no residual scarring whatsoever.
 None of his finger or joint movements are impeded by scar tissue.
-His fair skin is supple, the pigmentation even and the natural color fully restored.
+His fair skin is soft and supple, the pigmentation even and the natural color fully restored.

-I continue to use our simple protocol twice a day to combat years of serious "sun abuse" and help prevent future free radical damage.
-Now in my sixties, I am living proof of the efficacy of our products.
+I continue to use our simple protocol twice a day to combat years of serious "sun abuse" and help minimize future free radical damage.
+Now that I am in my mid-sixties, I am living proof of the efficacy of our products.
 I invite you to try La Ishá and experience the benefits of clinical essential oil therapy in an easy-to-use, daily skin care routine.
-We have taken the guesswork out of safely using essential oils for long lasting, age-defying results and skin that glows with health and youthful vitality.
+We have taken the guesswork out of safely using therapeutic-grade essential oils for long lasting, age-defying results and skin that glows with healthy, youthful vitality.

 May you enjoy the blessings of good health and timeless beauty always!